Tools based on artificial intelligence in education

 For more information on how data can and has influenced AI to make false conclusions, see, for example, Rise of AI Puts Spotlight on Bias in Algorithms - WSJ.

-The model is a result of the data used in training - Garbage in = garbage out
+The model is a result of the data it is trained on

-Even if you know what data a model is trained on, it does not necessarily mean that it produces sensible results.
-Generalising a bit, one can say that a model that uses high-quality data will usually produce high-quality content.
-Similarly, a model that is trained on low-quality data will produce low-quality content.
+Even if we know what data a model is trained on, it does not necessarily mean it will produce sensible results.
+Simply put, a model that uses high-quality data will most often produce high-quality content.
+Similarly, a model trained on low-quality data will most often produce low-quality content.

-As a user of these services, you do not know the quality of the data or how they are processed.
-If you blindly trust the result of a generative model, you risk using unreliable answers.
-If you ask ChatGPT who was the rector at UiB in 1955, you get Asbjørn Øverås as the answer, not Erik Waaler, who is correct.
+As users of these services, we do not know the quality of the data or how it has been processed.
+If we blindly trust the results of a generative model, we risk using unreliable answers.
+For example, if you ask ChatGPT who was the rector at UiB in 1955, you will get the answer that it was Asbjørn Øverås, and not Erik Waaler, who is correct.
 This is an example of factual errors, something you can read more about in Professor Jill Walker Retberg’s article in NRK (Norwegian).

-You do not control the data you send in
+You do not control the data you dubmit

-By using generative models on the internet, you send information to servers whose location you do not necessarily know.
-The EU has a very strict set of rules that regulate what companies can and cannot do with your information, but for web-based services there is no guarantee that they operate in the EU/EEA according to these regulations.
+By using generative models on the internet, you send information to servers you do not necessarily know the location of.
+The EU has very strict regulations that govern what companies can and cannot do with your information, but for online services, there is no guarantee that they operate in the EU/EEA in accordance with these regulations.

-Unless the company that delivers the model you use has committed to handling your data lawfully, you risk that the data is used to train other models or goes astray.
-Like most other services on the Internet, it is therefore very important that you are aware of what data you send.
+Unless the company providing the model you use has committed to handling your data legally and ethically, you risk that the data will be used to train other models or for various reasons may be compromised.
+It is therefore very important that we are aware of what data we send, similar to most other internet services.

-For example, students’ work, such as exam answers, are not allowed to be sent to generative models, as exam answers are considered personal information.
-In all cases where UiB is to send personal information to a third party, there must exist a data processing agreement.
+For example, student work such as exam answers is not allowed to be sent to generative models, as exam answers are considered personal data.
+In all cases where UiB sends personal data to a third party, a data processing agreement must be in place.

 Language models have a limited scope